MULTIEMPLOYER EMPLOYEE BENEFIT PLANS

 Status of Collective Bargaining Agreements

-Our airline mechanics are covered by a collective bargaining agreement with Teamsters Local 2727, which became amendable November 1, 2013.
-We are currently in negotiations with Teamsters Local 2727.
-In addition, approximately 3,000 of our auto and maintenance mechanics who are not employed under agreements with the Teamsters are employed under collective bargaining agreements with the International Association of Machinists and Aerospace Workers (“IAM”) that will expire on July 31, 2019.
+We have approximately 1,500 airline mechanics who are covered by a collective bargaining agreement with Teamsters Local 2727 which becomes amendable November 1, 2023.
+In addition, approximately 3,300 of our auto and maintenance mechanics who are not employed under agreements with the Teamsters are employed under collective bargaining agreements with the International Association of Machinists and Aerospace Workers ("IAM").
+On May 2, 2019, the IAM ratified a new collective bargaining agreement which runs through July 31, 2024.

 Multiemployer Pension Plans

-The following table outlines our participation in multiemployer pension plans for the periods ended December 31, 2016, 2015 and 2014, and sets forth our calendar year contributions and accruals for each plan.
+The following table outlines our participation in multiemployer pension plans for the periods ended December 31, 2019, 2018 and 2017, and sets forth our calendar year contributions and accruals for each plan.
 The “EIN/Pension Plan Number” column provides the Employer Identification Number (“EIN”) and the three-digit plan number.
-The most recent Pension Protection Act zone status available in 2016 and 2015 relates to the plans’ two most recent fiscal year-ends.
+The most recent Pension Protection Act zone status available in 2019 and 2018 relates to the plans’ two most recent fiscal year ends.
 The zone status is based on information that we received from the plans’ administrators and is certified by each plan’s actuary.
-Among other factors, plans certified in the red zone are generally less than 65% funded, plans certified in the orange zone are both less than 80% funded and have an accumulated funding deficiency or are expected to have a deficiency in any of the next six plan years, plans certified in the yellow zone are less than 80% funded, and plans certified in the green zone are at least 80% funded.
+Plans certified in the red zone are generally less than 65% funded; plans certified in the orange zone are both less than 80% funded and have an accumulated funding deficiency, or are expected to have a deficiency in any of the next six plan years; plans certified in the yellow zone are less than 80% funded; and plans certified in the green zone are at least 80% funded.
 The “FIP/RP Status Pending/Implemented” column indicates whether a financial improvement plan (“FIP”) for yellow/orange zone plans, or a rehabilitation plan (“RP”) for red zone plans, is either pending or has been implemented.
-As of December 31, 2016, all plans that have either a FIP or RP requirement have had the respective FIP or RP implemented.
+As of December 31, 2019, all plans that have either a FIP or RP requirement have had the respective plan implemented.

 Our collectively-bargained contributions satisfy the requirements of all implemented FIPs and RPs and do not currently require the payment of any surcharges.
-In addition, minimum contributions outside of the agreed upon contractual rate are not required.
-For the plans detailed in the following table, the expiration date of the associated collective bargaining agreements is July 31, 2018, with the exception of the Automotive Industries Pension Plan and the IAM National Pension Fund / National Pension Plan which both have a July 31, 2019 expiration date.
-For all plans detailed in the following table, we provided more than 5% of the total plan contributions from all employers for 2016, 2015 and 2014 (as disclosed in the Form 5500 for each respective plan).
+In addition, minimum contributions outside of the agreed upon contractual rates are not required.
+For the plans detailed in the following table, the expiration date of the associated collective bargaining agreements is July 31, 2023, with the exception of the Automotive Industries Pension Plan, the Automotive Machinists Pension Trust and the IAM National Pension Fund / National Pension Plan, which have a July 31, 2024 expiration date.
+For all plans detailed in the following table, we provided more than 5% of the total plan contributions from all employers for 2019, 2018 and 2017 (as disclosed in the annual filing with the Department of Labor for each respective plan).

-Certain plans have been aggregated in the “all other multiemployer pension plans” line in the following table, as the contributions to each of these individual plans were not material.
+Certain plans have been aggregated in the “all other multiemployer pension plans” line in the following table, as the contributions to each of these individual plans are not material.

 Agreement with the New England Teamsters and Trucking Industry Pension Fund

 In 2012, we reached an agreement with the New England Teamsters and Trucking Industry Pension Fund ("NETTI Fund"), a multiemployer pension plan in which UPS is a participant, to restructure the pension liabilities for approximately 10,200 UPS employees represented by the Teamsters.
-As of December 31, 2016 and 2015, we had $866 and $872 million, respectively, recognized in "other non-current liabilities" on our consolidated balance sheets representing the remaining balance of the NETTI Fund withdrawal liability.
-Based on the borrowing rates currently available to the Company for long-term financing of a similar maturity, the fair value of the NETTI Fund withdrawal liability as of December 31, 2016 and 2015 was $861 and $841 million.
+As of December 31, 2019 and 2018, we had $845 and $852 million, respectively, recognized in "Other Non-Current Liabilities" as well as $7 million as of December 31, 2019 and 2018 recorded in "Other current liabilities" on our consolidated balance sheets representing the remaining balance of the NETTI Fund withdrawal liability.
+This liability is payable in equal monthly installments over a remaining term of approximately 43 years.
+Based on the borrowing rates currently available to the Company for long-term financing of a similar maturity, the fair value of the NETTI Fund withdrawal liability as of December 31, 2019 and 2018 was $929 and $832 million, respectively.
 We utilized Level 2 inputs in the fair value hierarchy of valuation techniques to determine the fair value of this liability.

 Multiemployer Health and Welfare Plans

-We also contribute to several multiemployer health and welfare plans that cover both active and retired employees.
-Health care benefits are provided to participants who meet certain eligibility requirements as covered under the applicable collective bargaining unit.
+We also contribute to a number of multiemployer health and welfare plans covering both active and retired employees.
+Healthcare benefits are provided to participants who meet certain eligibility requirements as covered under the applicable collective bargaining unit.
 The following table sets forth our calendar year plan contributions and accruals.
-Certain plans have been aggregated in the “all other multiemployer health and welfare plans” line in the table, as the contributions to each of these individual plans are not material.
+Certain plans have been aggregated in the “all other multiemployer health and welfare plans” line, as the contributions to each of these individual plans are not material.